minicheddar/crypto-stream/README.md

 :construction: *This library is an active work in progress and not yet suitable for production use* :construction:

 ## Features:
-* Simple subscription API
+* Simple websocket subscription API
 * Supports real-time trade and L2 quote data
-* Transforms exchange-native messages to a common `MarketData` type, for easier cross-exchange signal generation
+* Transforms exchange-native messages to a common `MarketData` type, for multi-venue signal generation
+* Cross-exchange order book building, streamed over gRPC
+* Terminal UI for visualisation
 * Websocket integrations for:
     * Binance (USD Futures + Spot)
     * Coinbase (Spot)